U.S. flies B-52 over S.Korea after North's nuclear test

 South Korea continued to conduct high-decibel propaganda broadcasts across the border into the North on Sunday.

-(Additional reporting by James Pearson, Jee Heun Kahng, Ju-min Park and Do-gyun Kim and Doina Chiacu in Washington; Editing by Raju Gopalakrishnan and Raissa Kasolowsky)
+(Additional reporting by James Pearson, Jee Heun Kahng, Ju-min Park and Do-gyun Kim and Doina Chiacu in Washington; Editing by Raju Gopalakrishnan, Raissa Kasolowsky and Peter Cooney)